connectrpc/connect-es/packages/connect-web/conformance/README.md

 * Chrome
 * Firefox
 * Node
 * Safari (only if running in OSX.
-Safari requires users to enable the `Allow Remote Automation` option in Safari's Develop menu.
+Safari requires users to enable the `Allow Remote Automation` option in Safari's Develop menu)

 The individual tests can also be run via npm: